 The most common form of District Court action we use has three main stages:

-You are required to pay a $200.00 filing fee to the Court and once the sealed (stamped) Notice of Claim is returned by the Court, we can instruct a Process Server to effect service on the debtor.
+You are required to pay a $200.00 filing fee to the Court and once the sealed (stamped) documents are returned by the Court, we instruct a Process Server to effect service on the debtor.
 Service fees usually range between $80.00 and $150.00 but if there is any difficulty with serving the documents, the costs can be higher.
-This is why it is so important that we know where to find your debtor before commencing Court action.
+This is why it is so important we know where to find your debtor before commencing Court action.
 You will always need a physical address for your debtor because the Court documents must be served personally on the debtor.

 Your timing to commence such action is important to ensure the debtor has not moved on without trace.